andrewbruening/AdventureWorks-Demographic-Analysis/README.md

 ## Data Insights
-**Demographics**
-Our analysis points to a predominantly family-focused, upper middle class population who are likely to have multiple children and live in the Pacific Northwest.
+**Demographics:** Our analysis points to a predominantly family-focused, upper middle class population who are likely to have multiple children and live in the Pacific Northwest.
 Genders are equally represented, slightly favoring married couples, and strongly favoring a college education.

-**Age**
+**Location:** Destination-specific content can be A/B tested on the creative level, for both weekend adventures and casual city commutes.

+    1. Imagery featuring recognizable locations may pique the interest of top-of-funnel colder customers (Crissy Field, Mount Rainier, etc.)

+    2. PNW cities like San Francisco, Portland, and Vancouver are known to be well-traveled by commuters riding bikes to-and-from work, which surely makes up a considerable portion of Road Bike and Touring Bike purchases.

+    3. The Seattle to Portland (STP) Bicycle Classic is one of the largest recreational bike rides in the country.
+Each year, thousands of riders participate in this multi-day event.
+With 77% of our customers in the PNW, the STP poses a potential partnership opportunity, or at the very least, viable inspiration for advertisements.

-The age range of 40-65 is particularly responsive to Facebook Ads but is most likely not using TikTok or Instagram.
+**Age:** The age range of 40-65 is particularly responsive to Facebook Ads but is most likely not using TikTok or Instagram.
 In order to target this population properly via Facebook:

     1. Create 1-2% lookalike audiences via Facebook Ads from an email list, or from the followers of competitors like REI, MEC, and Cannondale.